Engagement Rings Melbourne

 Complexity of Cut and Proportions

 Why aren’t all diamonds cut to be beautiful?
 The answer is easy.
 Money.
 Cutters will cut diamonds to be heavy – and this means they will be less beautiful.
-They want to retain as much of the crystal as possible, knowing that most people will pay more for a poor looking 1.00ct diamond than a beautiful 0.90ct diamond.
+They want to retain as much of the crystal as possible, knowing that most people will pay more for a poor looking 1.00ct than a beautiful 0.90ct.

 Triple excellent (or ExExEx) is a term reserved by diamond grading labs for a stone the is excellent in its cut grade, symetry and polish.